0xcert/framework/docs/api/core.md

 ### disclose(data, paths)

-An `asynchronous` class instance `function` which generates the minimal list of proofs needed to verify the key `paths` of the provided `data` object.
+An `asynchronous` class instance `function` which generates a minimal list of proofs needed to verify the key `paths` of the provided `data` object.
 Use this function to prove the validity of only selected data keys to a third-party.

 **Arguments:**